 Your Toddler or Preschooler and TV

-How much TV should your Toddler or Preschooler watch?
+How much screen time should your Toddler or Preschooler have?
 Are you ready?
-None.
-Really.
+In my opinion, no daily time on an ongoing basis.

 Why is this a problem?